 \subsubsection{Enumeration Complexity}

 An \emph{enumeration problem} $P$ is a collection of pairs $(I,Y)$ where $I$ is an \emph{input} and $Y$ is a finite set of \emph{answers} for $I$, denoted by $P(I)$.
 An \emph{enumeration algorithm} $\mathcal{A}$ for an enumeration problem $P$ is an algorithm that consists of two phases: \e{preprocessing} and \e{enumeration}.
 During preprocessing, $\mathcal{A}$ is given an input \emph{I}, and it may build data structures.
 During the enumeration phase, $\mathcal{A}$ can access the data structures built during preprocessing, and it emits the answers $P(I)$, one by one, without repetitions.
 The time between printing any two answers during the enumeration phase is called \emph{delay}.
-We work on the \emph{Random Access Machine} (RAM) model, where each memory cell stores $\Theta(\log n)$ bits.
-This model supports lookup tables of polynomial size that can be queried in constant time.
-The enumeration class $\DelayClin$ is defined as the class of all enumeration problems which have an enumeration algorithm with $O(|I|)$ preprocessing time and $O(1)$ delay.
-Note that this class does not impose a restriction on the memory used.
 In this paper, an enumeration problem refers to a query $Q$, the input is a database $D$, and the answer set is $Q(D)$.
 Such a problem is denoted $\pEnum{Q}$.
 We adopt \emph{data complexity}, where the query is treated as fixed, and the complexity is with respect to the size of the representation of the database.
-To ease notation, we identify the query with its corresponding enumeration problem, and denote $Q\in\DelayClin$ to mean $\pEnum{Q}\in\DelayClin$.
+We work on the common \emph{Random Access Machine} (RAM) model, where each memory cell stores $\Theta(\log |I|)$ bits, and which supports lookup tables of polynomial size that can be queried in constant time.
+The enumeration class $\DelayClin$ is defined as the class of all enumeration problems that have an enumeration algorithm with $O(|I|)$ preprocessing time and $O(1)$ delay.
+Note that this class does not impose a restriction on the memory used.\footnote{Not much is known regarding the complexity of UCQ answering when the memory is restricted.
+See~\cite[Section 6.3]{DBLP:conf/pods/CarmeliK19} for a related discussion.} To ease notation, we identify the query with its corresponding enumeration problem, and we denote $Q\in\DelayClin$ to mean $\pEnum{Q}\in\DelayClin$.